nikhilkondapalli5/LLMVS-Implementation/README.md

     *   Extracts and saves the frame indices and their corresponding importance scores for analysis.

 *   **`llmvs_implementation_tvsum.py`**:
-    *   Python script version of the implementation logic for the TVSum dataset.
+    *   **Raw Python export** of the Colab notebook.
+    *   **Note**: This file is provided for reference.
+It contains Colab-specific commands and hardcoded paths that must be modified to run locally.

 *   **`Evaluation/`**:
     *   Directory containing evaluation metrics and results.